elasticpath/mvnmin/README.md

-	                                              ignored, as the primary reactor is formed from all unclaimed modules. single-thread=<true|false>              - (optional) Force a reactor to run single-threaded, regardless of command line arguments. skip-if=<cmd line argument regex>       - (optional) A regex that will cause the reactor to be skipped, if present on the command line.
+	                                              ignored, as the primary reactor is formed from all unclaimed modules. single-thread=<true|false>              - (optional) Force a reactor to run single-threaded, regardless of command line arguments. skip-if=<cmd line argument regex>       - (optional) A regex that will cause the reactor to be skipped, if present on the command line. extra-params=<parameters>               - (optional) A list of space-separated extra parameters to pass to maven for this reactor.
 	-->
 	<reactors>
 		<reactor name="" pom="" primary="" single-thread="" skip-if="">